s-holst/tinyrv/README.md

 00000000: custom-0   raw=0x0800400b                # UNKNOWN  # halted: unimplemented op
 ```
-Simulation steps at the first instruction that is not implemented.
+Simulation halts at the first instruction that is not implemented.
 Just set the pc and carry on:
 ```py
 rv.pc = 8
 rv.step(50)